Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on Surgical Layer Selection: Experiment 2: The Diagnostic Pipeline

 \subsection{Step 5 --- Verify: Analysis of Side Effects}

 The 49 new errors after correction are expected: retraining at the layer-group level affects many parameters simultaneously, and some previously correct features are perturbed.
 This can be mitigated through: (1)~per-residual-block correction instead of per-layer-group, (2)~elastic weight consolidation~\cite{kirkpatrick2017overcoming} to preserve correct features, and (3)~iterative diagnose--correct--verify cycles.
-Section~\ref{sec:exp3} shows that choosing layers more carefully (via iKFAD-guided selection) reduces new errors from 55 to 40, achieving net +22.
+Section~\ref{sec:exp3} shows that choosing layers more carefully (via iKFAD-guided selection) achieves the best net result (+22; 62 fixed, 40 new errors).